 Assessments are available to help students select appropriate college majors and career areas: the Strong Interest Inventory and its iStartStrong version, and the Myers-Briggs Type Indicator© (MBTI©).
 All are completed online, and each generally takes 30 minutes.
 The Strong and Myers-Briggs assessments involve a mandatory interpretation session with a counselor during regular business hours.
 The iStart Strong version of the Strong Interest Inventory is a web-based, self-explanatory test that does not require counselor interpretation.
 A fee is charged for each assessment.

 EMSI Career Coach- is a web-based career exploration tool helping students make the connection between North Central programs and the careers that are available.
 Students can quickly find a career that's right for them based on relevant job market information and enroll in a program that best fits their goals, and aligns with their passions.
-Career Coach is free, but requires a North Central student ID#.

 Health and Accident Insurance for Students